bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 BootstrapVue relies on `Popper.js` (for Tooltip, Popover, and Dropdown positioning), `PortalVue` (for toasts) and [`vue-functional-data-merge`](https://github.com/alexsasharegan/vue-functional-data-merge) (used by our functional components).
-These three dependencies are included in the `UMD` bundle.
+These three dependencies are included in the BootstrapVue `UMD` bundle, while the UMD (browser) icons only bundle includes `vue-functional-data-merge`.

 ## Migrating a project already using Bootstrap